thomas-haslwanter/scikit-kinematics/docs/imus.rst

     - "analytical" [default] ... analytical solution, using only acc and omega
     - "kalman" ... quaternion Kalman filter, using acc, omega, and mag
     - "madgwick" ...
 Madgwick algorithm, using acc, omega, and mag
     - "mahony" ...
-Mahony algorithm, using, acc and omega
+Mahony algorithm, using, acc and omega, and mag
     - "None" ...
 If you want to only read in the sensor data

 Data are read in, and by default the orientation is automatically calculated